Which country uses the most water?

-This chart lists the total volume of freshwater used to produce consumer goods like cars, t-shirts, plastic bottles and food – what’s also know as virtual water – on a per person basis for a variety of countries.
+This chart lists the total volume of freshwater consumed to produce common products like cars, t-shirts, plastic bottles and food – what’s also know as virtual water – on a per person basis for a variety of countries.
 The total volume of freshwater is a combination of the amount of water used domestically and the amount of water used internationally to manufacture those goods.
-The numbers vary greatly between countries because they’re based on consumption habits of people within each country, and that country’s climate and water-use practices.
+The water footprints vary between countries because they’re based on consumption habits of people within each country, as well as that country’s climate and water-use practices.

 |United Arab Emirates (UAE)||2,270|